pf55351/eva/frontend/README.md

-# eva front-end
+# eva-front-end
-Ethereum Verification Address
-Single page application written in React that checks if an ethereum address is valid
+Single page application written in React that checks if an ethereum address is valid.